sjbylo/rbac-demo/README.md

 # Simple RBAC demo for OpenShift Virtualization

-1. Apply the `htpasswd.txt` cluster by creating an htpasswd OAuth configuration via the Console:
+1. Apply the `htpasswd.txt` file to your cluster by creating an htpasswd OAuth configuration via the Console:
    1. Cluster Settings -> Configuration -> OAuth -> Add HtPasswd and paste the content of the htpasswd file.
 1. Create a `demo` project and add a test VM.
 1. Apply the cluster role and add (bind) to the user: oc apply -f yaml